Early childhood week - Collectif petite enfance

 André Lebon

-Former Vice-President, Special Commission on the Rights of the Child and Youth Protection
+Consultant and Former Vice-President, Special Commission on the Rights of the Child and Youth Protection

 Gabrielle Fontaine - Collectif petite enfance